-While only time will tell if the assertion of Dr. Moor is correct, it is undeniable that the shares prices for oil companies have been strong for reasons other than the basics of supply and demand.
-Investors are looking for safe assets, and oil companies, both large and small, represent very secure holdings.
-After all, when is the last time you heard of an oil company filing for bankruptcy?
+While only time will tell if the assertion of Dr. Moors is correct, it is undeniable that the share prices for oil companies have been strong for reasons other than the basics of supply and demand.
+Investors are looking for safe assets, and oil companies, both large and small, that represent very secure holdings.
+After all, when was the last time you heard of an oil company filing for bankruptcy?

 The Attractiveness of North American Oil

 Repsol (PINK: RPYY), the Spanish oil giant, is reported by The Wall Street Journal to be shopping for North American energy assets.
-Looking to spend from $5 to $10 billion, Repsol wants to secure its based of oil and natural gas reserves.
+Looking to spend from 5 to $10 billion, Repsol wants to secure its base of oil and natural gas reserves.
 For that, it is looking at assets in the United States and Canada.

 A long line of investors are ahead of Repsol in buying shares of North American oil and natural gas companies.